 It isn't yet clear whether the causes of atypical depression are mostly the same as the causes for typical depression.
 Still, there may be some differences in the way atypical depression happens.

 Atypical depression often starts during the teenage years.
 It can become a chronic, even life-long struggle.
 Differences in the brain may be the cause.
-These differences can include the functions of nerve receptors and the nerves themselves as well as the chemical balance in the brain.
+These differences can include the functions of nerve receptors and the nerves themselves, and the chemical balance in the brain.

 Atypical depression may have a genetic component, although it hasn't been identified precisely yet.
-Drug or alcohol abuse can create brain changes as well, that can increase your risk of atypical and other types of depression.
+Drug or alcohol abuse can create brain changes, which can increase your risk of atypical and other types of depression.